Director

 In 2016, she was hit with an overwhelming feeling that it was time to put her director's shoes back on.
 With zero students and a lot of prayers, she signed a lease, bought supplies, gave out fliers at the Hillsboro Fourth of July Parade, and opened Hillsboro Dance Center!
 She loves working with the staff and the amazing families at HDC.

 Miss Holly has written 30 articles as a freelance writer for "Dance Studio Life Magazine" and was a speaker at the Dance Life Teacher Conference in 2015 where she gave presentations on Teacher Training and Teaching Methods for Dance Classes.
-She is also in the process of getting certified in mUvmethod (a specialized flexibility program for dancers.)
+She is certified in mUvmethod (a specialized flexibility program for dancers.)
+She also has a B.A. in English and Education.

 Before beginning her teaching career, she lived in New York City and later danced professionally for several production companies.
 She was also awarded a Lifetime Scholarship to Steps on Broadway in NYC.
 In addition, she has a B.A. in Education and English and her daughter was on the 2018 and 2019 television show, "So You Think You Can Dance."